vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 15.4.1 The Basic Idea
 Out of all the nuclides, three are amenable for use in a fission reactor.
 Two are isotopes of uranium: 233U and 235U; and one is plutonium: 239 Pu.
 Of these, only 235U is found in nature, so we will concentrate on this one, returning later to the other two when we talk about breeder reactors in Section 15.4.4.2.
 What makes 235U (and the other two) special is that a slow23 neutron- one just bumping around at a speed governed by the local temperature, and thus called a thermal neutron-can walk up to and stick24 to the nucleus and cause it to split into two large chunks-depicted in Figure 15.13.
-Other nuclei would not break up, just accepting the new neutron and possibly converting a neutron to a proton via ẞ- decay.
+Other nuclei would not break up, just accepting the new neutron and possibly converting a neutron to a proton via β- decay.
 $ c
 n
 236U